The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Complementary Young regularity under mixed (1,rho) -variation assumption

-We shall in see in Part II (as one of many examples) that the assumption of mixed $(1,\rho)$-variation is met in the case of fBm in the rough regime $H\le1/2$ with $\rho = 1/(2H)$.
-(For instance, example \ref{StInII} applies with $k=0$ and in fact gives a neat criterion for processes with stationary increments.)
-It then follows that fractional Cameron-Martin paths enjoy finite $ q=\frac{1}{H+\frac{1}{2}}$-variational regularity, which is consistent (and in fact a mild sharpening) of $q>\frac{1}{H+ \frac{1}{2}}$, previously obtained in \cite{FV06} with methods specific to fBm.
-Let us also note that, for the sole purpose of Theorem \ref {thm:refined_CM_embedding}, it would have been enough to consider identical dissections $(t_{i})\equiv(t_{j}^{\prime})$ in the definition of mixed variation $V_{\gamma,\rho}$ in \eqref{eqn:def_mixed_rho_var}.
-The criteria in Theorem \ref{thm:main} below would then allow for a mildly simplified proof.
-On the other hand, this criteria derived in Theorem \ref{thm:main} below are also sufficient (and interesting) for finite $\rho$-variation $ V_{\rho}=V_{\rho,\rho}$ which is the key condition for the construction of Gaussian rough paths needed later on, hence the additional generality of different vertical and horizontal dissections.
+We shall in see in Section~\ref{sec2} (as one of many examples) that the assumption of mixed $(1,\rho)$-variation is met in the case of fBm in the rough regime $H\le1/2$ with $\rho= 1/(2H)$.
+(E.g., Example~\ref{StInII} applies with $k=0$ and in fact gives a neat criterion for processes with stationary increments.)
+It then follows that fractional Cameron--Martin paths enjoy finite $ q=\frac{1}{H+1/2}$-variational regularity, which is consistent (and in fact a mild sharpening) of $q>\frac{1}{H+1/2}$, previously obtained in~\cite{FV06} with methods specific to fBm.
+Let us also note that, for the sole purpose of Theorem~\ref{teorefinedCMembedding}, it would have been enough to consider identical dissections $(t_{i})\equiv(t_{j}')$ in the definition of mixed variation $V_{\gamma,\rho}$ in \eqref{eqndefmixedrhovar}.
+The criteria in Theorem~\ref{teomain} below would then allow for a mildly simplified proof.
+On the other hand, this criteria derived in Theorem~\ref{teomain} below are also sufficient (and interesting) for finite \mbox{$\rho$-}variation $ V_{\rho}=V_{\rho,\rho}$ which is the key condition for the construction of Gaussian rough paths needed later on, hence the additional generality of different vertical and horizontal dissections.